 I have a few other great ideas for pork recipes that make great meals: you’ll love my Grilled Pork with Korean-Style BBQ Sauce, my Pork al Pastor Bowls (one of my favorite dishes), and my Pork Carnitas Tacos.
 All are super flavorful and go over well with everyone.

 Learn more about Smithfield® pork and its line of Guaranteed Tender products which are raised in the USA and are fresh and never frozen.
 Quality ingredients always make a positive impact on the food we serve, don’t you think?

-Blackberry-Jalapeño Glazed Pork Tenderloin is a dish your family and friends will love.
+Blackberry-Jalapeño Glazed Pork Loin is a dish your family and friends will love.
 It’s so easy to prepare, too.
 Serve it for dinner or serve it for a get together to satisfy everyone you’ve got gathered!
 No fuss, no muss, but big flavor!

 Yields Serves 6